g-lee2/lets-learn-chinese/README.md

 ## Setup/Installation Requirements

-- Clone this repository to your desktop:
+Clone this repository to your desktop:

 ```console
 git clone https://github.com/g-lee2/lets-learn-chinese.git
 ```

-- Navigate to the project directory:
+Navigate to the project directory:

 ```console
 cd lets-learn-chinese
 ```

-- Install all dependencies:
+Install all dependencies:

 ```console
 npm install
 ```

-- Start the application:
+Start the application:

-To run on Expo Go App:
+**To run on Expo Go App**

 ```console
 npx expo start